guillotinaweb/guillotina_react/docs/api.md

 #### EditComponent

-Is is in charge of renders edit component when EditableField is in `EditMode`.
+Is is in charge of renders edit component according schema information when EditableField is in `EditMode`.
 You can override it from the registry to change the input to render according to JSON schema.

 [Default component](../src/guillo-gmi/components/fields/editComponent.js)